×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Puerto Princesa City involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from apartments, condos, houses, or even shared accommodations.
 Next, you should research the different neighborhoods in Puerto Princesa City to find one that suits your lifestyle and preferences.
 Some popular areas include the city center, San Pedro, and San Manuel.
 Consider factors such as proximity to work or school, access to public transportation, safety, and nearby amenities such as shops, restaurants, and parks.
 Once you have a general idea of where you'd like to live, you can start your search for specific listings.
 There are several online real estate platforms that you can use, such as Lamudi, Dot Property, and Property24.
 These websites allow you to filter by location, property type, price range, and other features.
 In addition to online listings, you can also check local newspapers and real estate magazines for advertisements.
 Another option is to hire a real estate agent who can help you find a place that meets your needs and negotiate the terms of the lease.
 Before making a decision, it's important to visit the property in person.
 This will give you a chance to inspect the condition of the property, ask questions, and get a feel for the neighborhood.
 Finally, once you've found a place you like, you'll need to sign a lease agreement and pay a deposit.
 Make sure to read the lease carefully and understand all the terms and conditions before signing.
 If possible, you might want to have a lawyer review the lease to ensure that your rights are protected.
-Remember, finding a place to live can take time, so it's a good idea to start your search well in advance of when you plan to move," commented one expat who made the move to Puerto Princesa City.
+Remember, finding a place to live can take time, so it's a good idea to start your search well in advance of when you plan to move," said one expat who made the move to Puerto Princesa City.

 What is a typical expat home or apartment like in Puerto Princesa City?

 "A typical expat home or apartment in Puerto Princesa City, is often located in a secure and well-maintained residential area.
 These homes are usually spacious, with multiple bedrooms and bathrooms, a living room, a dining area, and a fully equipped kitchen.
 Some homes may also have a garden or a small yard, providing a space for outdoor relaxation.
 The apartments, on the other hand, are usually located in modern buildings with amenities such as a swimming pool, gym, and sometimes even a function room.
 They are often fully furnished, with air conditioning, internet connection, and cable TV.
 The design of these homes and apartments often combines modern and traditional Filipino elements, with the use of local materials such as bamboo and rattan.
 They are usually bright and airy, taking advantage of the tropical climate.
 The location of these homes and apartments is also a key factor.
 Many are situated close to the city center, providing easy access to shops, restaurants, and other amenities.
 Some are even located near the beach, offering beautiful views and easy access to water activities.
 In terms of safety, these homes and apartments are often located in gated communities with 24/7 security.
 They are also built to withstand the country's tropical weather conditions, including typhoons and heavy rains.
-Overall, a typical expat home or apartment in Puerto Princesa City offers a comfortable and convenient living environment, blending modern amenities with the natural beauty of the Philippines," said one expat in Puerto Princesa City.
+Overall, a typical expat home or apartment in Puerto Princesa City offers a comfortable and convenient living environment, blending modern amenities with the natural beauty of the Philippines," remarked one expat in Puerto Princesa City, Philippines.

 What is the average cost of housing in Puerto Princesa City?